AlibabaPAI/llumnix/docs/Quickstart.md

 Following these steps, Llumnix acts as the request scheduling layer situated behind the multiple frontend API servers and above the multiple backend vLLM engine instances.
 This positioning allows Llumnix to significantly enhance serving performance through its dynamic, fine-grained, and KV-cache-aware request scheduling and rescheduling across instances.

 ## Ray Cluster Notice
-When you include the --launch-ray-cluster option in Llumnix's serving deployment command, Llumnix automatically builds a Ray cluster during the execution of serving deployment.
+When you set RAY.LAUNCH_CLUSTER to True, Llumnix automatically builds a Ray cluster during the execution of serving deployment.
 This action will overwrite any existing Ray cluster.
-If this behavior is not desired, simply omit the --launch-ray-cluster option, and Llumnix will initiate its actor components within the current Ray cluster.
+If this behavior is not desired, simply omit the RAY.LAUNCH_CLUSTER option, and Llumnix will initiate its actor components within the current Ray cluster.

 # Benchmarking